How it Works#

 The project can at any time be assembled into a range of different formats through the Build Manuscript tool.
 Natively, novelWriter supports Open Document, HTML5, and various flavours of Markdown.

 The HTML5 format is suitable for conversion by a number of other tools like Pandoc, or for importing into word processors if the Open Document format isn’t suitable.
-The Open Document format is supported by most Office type applications.
+The Open Document format is supported by most office type applications.
 In addition, printing is also possible.
 Print to PDF is available from the print dialog.

-In addition, you can export the content of the project to a JSON file.
+For advanced processing, you can export the content of the project to a JSON file.
 This is useful if you want to write your own custom processing script in for instance Python, as the entire novel can be read into a Python dictionary with a couple of lines of code.
 The JSON file can be populated with either HTML formatted text, or with the raw text as typed into the novel documents.

 See Building the Manuscript for more details.